biotite-dev/biotite/doc/tutorial/sequence.rst

 the stop base/residue of the annotation from which the subannotation is created.
 All features, that are not in this range, are not included in the subannotation.
-In order to demonstrate that indexing method, we create a subannotation that includes only features in range of the gene itself (without the regulatory stuff):
+In order to demonstrate this indexing method, we create a subannotation that includes only features in range of the gene itself (without the regulatory stuff):